mild-blue/opentiny-docs/CONTRIBUTING.md

-This page outlines how you can provide feedback and contribute to TinyMCE documentation.
+This page outlines how you can provide feedback and contribute to OpenTiny documentation.

 # Contributor Code of Conduct

-For our Contributor Code of Conduct, visit our [Contributor Covenant Code of Conduct on GitHub](https://github.com/tinymce/tinymce-docs/blob/develop/CODE_OF_CONDUCT.md#contributor-covenant-code-of-conduct).
+For our Contributor Code of Conduct, visit our [Contributor Covenant Code of Conduct on GitHub](https://github.com/mild-blue/opentiny-docs/blob/develop/CODE_OF_CONDUCT.md#contributor-covenant-code-of-conduct).

-# How to contribute to TinyMCE’s documentation
+# How to contribute to OpenTiny’s documentation

-We welcome people with technical writing experience to help make TinyMCE’s docs as useful to our community as possible.
+We welcome people with technical writing experience to help make OpenTiny’s docs as useful to our community as possible.
 Although you don’t need to be an expert developer to contribute, a basic understanding of software development is helpful.

 What is more important is your ability to articulate complex ideas.
-Our goal is to help developers understand TinyMCE’s functionality as quickly as possible.
+Our goal is to help developers understand OpenTiny’s functionality as quickly as possible.

-Simply branch the [docs GitHub repository](https://github.com/tinymce/tinymce-docs) and submit a PR, or reach out to the [TinyMCE docs team](https://github.com/tinymce/tinymce-docs/issues/new?assignees=&labels=question&template=question.md) if you have a specific question.
+Simply branch the [docs GitHub repository](https://github.com/mild-blue/opentiny-docs) and submit a PR, or reach out to the [OpenTiny docs team](https://github.com/mild-blue/opentiny-docs/issues/new?assignees=&labels=question&template=question.md) if you have a specific question.

-# TinyMCE documentation tech stack
+# OpenTiny documentation tech stack

 The documentation is built with [Antora](https://antora.org/) and text files are written in [AsciiDoc](https://asciidoc.org/).
-You will find the [repo here](https://github.com/tinymce/tinymce-docs).
+You will find the [repo here](https://github.com/mild-blue/opentiny-docs).

 ## Highlighting

 Code language syntax and associated elements are highlighted using an open and closing backtick.
 For example, this `object` is actually enclosed with backticks like this: `object`.

 Highlight words relating specifically to executable parts of software languages.
-Keys and their values when pertaining to objects and methods (particularly the case with TinyMCE) should have backticks.
+Keys and their values when pertaining to objects and methods (particularly the case with OpenTiny) should have backticks.
 We cannot cover every use case here and contributors need to use their best judgment.

 ## Code snippets